Skip to main content

 Edge Automation President Gerard Regier says the company has seen the value in diversification, "When we began over 20 years ago, we were all automotive.
 We have diversified, but we are still over 50 per cent automotive."

-London-based Edge Automation is one of six manufactures from Stratford to Leamington (Edge Automation Inc., MTO Metal Products Ltd., New-Form Tools Ltd., Roden Manufacturing, Tradeline Products Inc. and UE Enclosures) receiving a share of a $7.7 million interest-free loan from FedDev Ontario, the federal agency responsible for economic development initiatives in the Southwestern Ontario.
+London-based Edge Automation is one of six manufactures from Stratford to Leamington (Edge Automation Inc., MTO Metal Products Ltd., New-Form Tools Ltd., Roden Manufacturing, Tradeline Products Inc. and UE Enclosures) receiving a share of a $7.7 million investment from FedDev Ontario, the federal agency responsible for supporting innovation and economic growth in southern Ontario.

 The funding was announced Wednesday morning.

-Edge is receiving $1.1 million towards their $2.5 dollar plan for expansion and equipment improvements.
+Edge is receiving $1.1 million towards its $2.5 dollar plan for expansion and equipment improvements.

 Advanced manufacturing components assembled at Edge Automation in London (Gerry Dewan/CTV News London)

 "We know that investing in companies for them to be able to grow, for them to be able to compete globally, is critical," MP Bryan May told CTV News.
-May is parliamentary assistant to the Minister Responsible for FedDev Ontario.
+May is Parliamentary Secretary to the Minister for Small Business and to the Minister responsible for FedDev Ontario.

-He said that he believes the loans will allow companies to pivot quickly in an environment where technologies are constantly evolving.
+He said that he believes the investment will allow companies to pivot quickly in an environment where technologies are constantly evolving.

 He pointed to the electric vehicle sector as an example, "Competition globally is fierce.
 I mean, we need to focus on supporting our local manufacturing supply chain and, quite frankly, building it from scratch.
 There's no EV supply chain to speak of in Canada."